top of page

 1:1 Therapy

-It's time to find your joy, your patience and start living your life!
+It's time to find your joy; with your children and for yourself so you start to live life again.

 Personal investment: £89/session